Black & White Episode I: The Dawn of Assault: Reception

-The film earned NT$37.6 million at the Taipei box office and ¥89.5 million at the Chinese mainland box office.
+The film earned NT$37.6 million at the Taipei box office and ¥89.5 million at the mainland Chinese box office.

 On Film Business Asia, Derek Elley gave the film a grade of 3 out of 10 and said: "Taiwan's first action blockbuster is a fiasco, redeemed only by Mainland comic Huang Bo."
 Taipei Times complemented its action scenes, but criticized its characters and plot lines.